aarajput/flutter_form_validators/README.md

 Its uses regex of HTML5 for email validation.
 Its regex is ```^[a-zA-Z0-9.!#$%&'*+/=?^_`{|}~-]+@[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,253}[a-zA-Z0-9])?(?:\.[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,253}[a-zA-Z0-9])?)*$```

+If you want to use custom regex for email validation, please take a look at [Pattern](#pattern).

 #### Example
 This code will validate email and show error if TextFormField's value is non-empty and email address is invalid.
 ```dart